tnordloh/quick-flatten-code-example/README.md

-I implemented this in Ruby, because that is the language I'm most familiar with.
+Implemented in Ruby, the language I'm most familiar with.

-Also, normally, I wouldn't write so much about a task like this, but I want to do my best to give you a snapshot of how I think about production code.
+Normally, I wouldn't write so much about a task like this, but I want to do my best to give you a snapshot of how I think about production code.

 I'm learning Elixir right now, so the pattern of this code is inspired by that experience.
 In place of guard clauses to control the recursion, I'm using